RevitalizeYC Board of Directors

 Amanda Mulsow is a native of Yates Center and was the 5th generation raised on the Mulsow farm northwest of Yates Center.
 She has a Bachelor of Arts degree in Integrated Marketing Communications from Wichita State University.
 Amanda has professional experience in marketing, as well as traditional & digital advertising.
 She currently works as an Advertising Account Executive for Cox Media in Wichita, where she resides with her 16-year-old daughter, Tianna, who keeps her very busy.
 Amanda has served on the Board of Directors for the Wichita Family Crisis Center for the past four years.
 She assisted in the organization's re-branding, has served as Special Events Chair, Communications Chair, and has extensive fundraising experience.
 Amanda is one of the founding Board members of RevitalizeYC and serves in the role as Advertising & Marketing Chair.
 She has a passion for working with entrepreneurs, helping their businesses grow.
 Amanda also has a passion for helping others, which is a trait she credits to growing up in the caring, generous community of Yates Center.
 She is proud to have been raised there and wants to help preserve the small-town qualities that make Yates Center unique, while providing opportunities for growth and economic development for future generations.
 In her free time, Amanda enjoys doing projects around her 92 year-old home, antiquing, listening to live music, road-tripping exploring new places, and trying new restaurants and cuisine.

-Chari Bauman - Social Media, Photography, and Website Design
+Chari Bauman - Media, Photography, and Website Design

 Chari Bauman is a Woodson County native and a graduate of Wichita State University.
 She is currently working toward her Master's in Instructional Design and Technology at Emporia State University.
 Chari has experience in marketing, web design, and owns her own photography business.
 She is a third grade teacher at Yates Center Elementary School in the very classroom she attended third grade.
 Chari grew up in Woodson County and has strong ties to the area dating back to her family's homestead established in the 1800s near the Batesville train station.
 She joined the Board of RevitalizeYC to help bring new life to her home community through revitalization and the preservation of the area's natural and historic charm.
 She believes that helping Woodson county grow into an even brighter and healthier community will provide new and exciting opportunities for everyone in Woodson County, as well as those who visit there.
-Chari is in charge of photography and the social media needs for RevitalizeYC, as well as working on the RevitalizeYC website.
+Chari is in charge of media, photography and website design needs for RevitalizeYC.
 When she is not teaching, learning, or being a photographer, she enjoys spending time outside with her husband and their many animal family members.

 Trevor Hoag, Ph.D. - Historian and Grant Manager